jamsalmeron/the-object/the-object-2.md

 _Day 118_

-Valentina Dyakova, much like his missing friend Raúl, is a deeply religious person.
-A devout Christian Orthodox in her case.

-Regardless, she does something extremely unexpected after concluding a bitter — and very pointless — geopolitical fight with Ackerman: she gets up and leaves the room.

-Later on, the team notices they hadn’t seen her the whole day and start to worry.
-After many hours traversing the Ship’s corridors and several encounters with the “benign” butterfly bots, they return to their quarters empty-handed.

 As he sleeps, Kyle is woken up by distant but constant moans.
 He leaves his room, following the noises and, eventually, arrives at a room with two body bags next to each other laying on the floor.

 Walking up to one of the bags, he realizes in horror that it is the source of the moaning noises and that something inside it is moving.
 Recoiling, Kyle composes himself and kneels to zip open the bag, at which point he can see that Valentina is cuddling with Raúl’s decomposed cadaver.
 She then turns to look at him with a vacant stare and an odious, blood-stained grin.